Abdelrahman-Taha/LIS-DeepLearning/README.md

 The main script for generating Figure 12 as shown below, illustrated in the [original article](https://ieeexplore.ieee.org/document/9370097), is named `Fig12_generator.m`.
 One additional MATLAB function named `Main_fn.m` is called by the main script.
 Another additional MATLAB function named `UPA_codebook_generator.m` is called by the function `Main_fn.m`.
 ![Figure12](https://github.com/Abdelrahman-Taha/LIS-DeepLearning/blob/master/Figure12.png)

-The script adopts the publicly available parameterized [DeepMIMO dataset](http://deepmimo.net/ray_tracing.html?i=1) published for deep learning applications in mmWave and massive MIMO systems.
-The 'O1_28' scenario is adopted for this figure.
+The script adopts the first version of the publicly available parameterized [DeepMIMO dataset](https://deepmimo.net/versions/v1/) published for deep learning applications in mmWave and massive MIMO systems.
+The ['O1_28'](https://deepmimo.net/scenarios/o1-scenario/) scenario is adopted for this figure.

 **To reproduce the results, please follow these steps:**
 1. Download all the files of this project and add them to the "DeepMIMO_Dataset_Generation" folder.
-(Note that both the DeepMIMO dataset generation files and the source data of the 'O1_28' scenario are available on [this link](https://github.com/DeepMIMO/DeepMIMO-codes)).
+The DeepMIMOv1 dataset generation files are available on [this link](https://deepmimo.net/versions/v1/) and the source data of the 'O1_28' scenario is available on [this link](https://deepmimo.net/scenarios/o1-scenario/).
 2. Run the file named `Fig12_generator.m` in MATLAB and the script will sequentially execute the following tasks:
     1. Generate the inputs and outputs of the deep learning model.
     2. Build, train, and test the deep learning model.